 Steam the oven for 10 seconds, 10 minutes before baking.
 Dust your peel with brown rice flour and turn the Pane out onto it as gently as you can.
 Score or slash the tops quickly, then load onto a 550ºF hearth.
 Steam again for 10 seconds.
-These breads should take no longer than 15 to 20 minutes to bake to an internal temperature of 205ºF, and they should be deep golden brown color.
+This bread should take no longer than 15 to 20 minutes to bake to an internal temperature of 205ºF, and it should be deep golden brown color.
 Release the steam by cracking the door open after about 10 minutes of baking time.
 Check the internal temperature after 15 minutes.

-Cool on a rack for at least half and hour before serving.
+Cool on a rack for at least half an hour before serving.
 As the Pane cool, the crust will soften a bit.

 Pane Pugliese might just be the definitive rustic loaf.
-It’s a hearty bread that goes well with spicy soups, gravy-rich stews or a dipping sauce of EVO and balsamic vinegar.
-Once you get used to handling wet dough, it will become a favorite.
+It’s a hearty bread that goes well with spicy soups, gravy-rich stews, or a dipping sauce of Extra Virgin Olive Oil and balsamic vinegar.
+Once you get used to handling the wet dough, it will become a favorite.

 Perhaps the perfect Italian rustic loaf.